 I am going to combine both the BB ads and the Czech glass items they represent, in as many glass decors as I can find.
 This might mean that some decor were pre-1919, I call these crossover glass shapes, with decors that are pre- and post 1919.
 So, shapes are the driver here with the multitude of glass examples Kralik excelled at producing in massive numbers, in several sizes.
 You will note that some shapes have handles, windings, etc. or not.
 The BB description of a few ads, are useful with details of size and glass style used per items at that time.
 Most of the images I provide are in a thumbnail format in a photo gallery by shape, which you can click on for a larger view of each piece.
 Once each ad shape has a corresponding glass piece, the multiple decors found in each shape, will be provided in the many other shapes they were also made.
 Already, you can see some repeated Kralik glass decors here.

-Shapes Not Shown in ad
+Shapes Not Shown in this ad